diginc/HotSBuildCheatSheets/wiki/Home.md

 ## Shorthand Explained
 * The actual number is the number of talents down from the top of that tier's talent list.
-* Left to right are level tiers, in order, with the Heroic between dashes (Levels 1,4,7, dash, 10, dash, 13, 16, 20) My shorthand format is each talent tier gets represent by a number, that number is the number of choices down from the first talent for that tier.
+* Left to right are level tiers, in order, with the Heroic between dashes (Levels 1,4,7, dash, 10, dash, 13, 16, 20)

+This shorthand format is each talent tier gets represent by a number, that number is the number of choices down from the first talent for that tier.
 I group the tier talent numbers symmetrically with the first 3 levels and last 3 bunched up, and level 10 with dashes around it.
 See the example at the bottom if this is confusing or click through to the hero pages.

 ## Shorthand Example